Digicomlab/digicomlab.github.io/content/en/events/sundar.md

 ---
-title: "On the effects of AI media (lecture by Shyam Sundar"
+title: "On the effects of AI media (lecture by Shyam Sundar)"
 date: 2022-05-19
 ---